Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Analysis

 \begin{itemize} \item Energy scale \\ Three components were considered as the systematic uncertainty of the energy scale.
 The first was the stability of the energy scale during the operation, which was monitored using the peak position of the \pizero$\;$ mass on the reconstructed mass distribution, and it was stable within $\pm1\%$~\cite{RHICf_performance}.
 The second was the nonlinearity.
 It was observed that the peak mass value of \pizero$\;$ was shifted with increasing \pizero$\;$ energy corresponding to the total energy of the photon pair ~\cite{RHICf_performance}.
 Assuming that the shift originates only from the nonlinearity of the energy scale conservatively, the corrected photon energy $E'$ was obtained as $E' = (1.03 - 0.025\,(E/100 \mathrm{GeV})) E$, where $E$ is the original value of the reconstructed energy.
-The last factor is the nonuniformity of the energy scale, which was evaluated from the consistency test of the spectra obtained by dividing the $\phi$ range.
+The last factor was the nonuniformity of the energy scale.
+Although beam-test measurements showed that the calorimeter response was uniform within approximately 1\%~\cite{LHCf_Photon_Performance_Makino}, a more conservative uncertainty was estimated from the consistency of the spectra obtained by dividing the $\phi$ range in the data.
 The impact of each energy-scale uncertainty on the final result was estimated by repeating the analysis by artificially changing the energy scale.
-Owing to the steep slope of the spectrum, large systematic uncertainties of over 50\% were induced in the highest energy bin. \item PID selection \\ The experimental distribution of the PID estimator $L_{90\%}$ was not perfectly reproduced by the template distributions obtained from the MC.
+Owing to the steep slope of the \xF\; spectrum, large systematic uncertainties of over 50\% resulted in the highest energy bin. \item PID selection \\ The experimental distribution of the PID estimator $L_{90\%}$ was not perfectly reproduced by the template distributions obtained from the MC simulations.
 The systematic effect of the difference on the final result through the purity and efficiency estimation of PID was estimated using a method similar to that used in Ref.~\cite{LHCf_Photon_7TeVpp, LHCf_Neutron_7TeVpp}; Another template-fitting method that allowed artificial displacement and widening of the template distributions was performed.
 Consequently, the difference in the results between the methods was assigned as systematic uncertainty. \item Beam center \\ The effect of the uncertainty of the beam-center determination was evaluated via repeating the analysis procedure by shifting the beam center by $\pm$1 mm vertically or horizontally.
 The maximum deviation in these results from the original results was assigned as the systematic uncertainty. \item Luminosity \\ The uncertainty of the integral luminosity is $\pm5\%$, which is due to the uncertainty of the conversion factor from the ZDC signal rate to the absolute luminosity determined from the Vernier scans using the method similar to that described in Ref.~\cite{Luminosity}. \end{itemize}